qguernsey/mikrocount/README.md

 ## Introduction

-Mikrocount is a tool written in go that pulls data from Mikrotik's accounting service, parses it, and stores it into influxdb.
+Mikrocount is a tool written in go that pulls data from Mikrotik's accounting service, parses it, and stores it into InfluxDB2.

 ## Getting Started
 ### Mikrotik router